Ultrasound Needle Guides: Quicker & More Accurate Ultrasound Guidance

 Needle guides will hold the needle in place: in the ultrasound plane for In-Plane approaches, or perpendicular to the ultrasound beam for Out-of-Plane procedures.

-Ultrasound needle guides will hold the needle in place, on a predictable path, leading to improved workflow and reduced prodcedure time.
+Ultrasound biopsy needle guides will hold the needle in place, on a predictable path, leading to improved workflow and reduced procedure time.
 During In-Plane approaches, the needle is constantly held in the ultrasound plane for increased visualization.

 The constant tracking of the tip and shaft of the needle allows for a reduced needle manipulation and a facilitated navigation toward hard-to-reach targets.

-The patient safety and confort are improved as the risks of damaging surrounding structures are minimized.
+Patient safety and comfort are improved as the risk of damaging surrounding structures is minimized.

 Needle Guides for Radiology